omarkhaled646/Cairo-Address-Verification/README.md

 - How to use the script
 - What kind of requests it sends
 - How to interpret the results, including execution time

-### Datasets and Source Links

-Provide an overview of the datasets and include source links:

-- Overview of the datasets used
-- Instructions on how to upload datasets in Excel format
-- Notes on the datasets, if any
-- Project structure related to datasets

 ### Results